spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 A *warehouse user* is a person that works in one or more warehouses to fulfill orders.
 They are a regular Back Office user.
 However, they don't have access to the Back Office.
 Instead,  they are using the Fulfillment App.

-In the Back Office, to create a warehouse user, you need to select a respective option when [creating](/docs/pbc/all/user-management/202400.0/base-shop/manage-in-the-back-office/manage-users/create-users.html) or [editing](/docs/pbc/all/user-management/202400.0/base-shop/manage-in-the-back-office/manage-users/edit-users.html) a regular user.
+In the Back Office, to create a warehouse user, you need to select a respective option when [creating](/docs/pbc/all/user-management/202400.0/base-shop/manage-in-the-back-office/manage-users/create-users.html) or [editing](/docs/pbc/all/user-management/202400.0/base-shop/manage-in-the-back-office/manage-users/edit-users.html) a regular Back Office user.

 To give a warehouse user access to fulfilling orders in a warehouse, you need to assign the warehouse to them.
 For instructions on how to do that, see [Assign and deassign warehouses from warehouse users](/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/assign-and-deassign-warehouses-from-warehouse-users.html).

 ## Fulfillment App

 Fulfillment App is an app used by warehouse users to fulfill orders.
 When a customer places an order, it is assigned to a warehouse that can fulfill the order.
 In the assigned warehouse, a warehouse user uses the Fulfillment App to gather and ship the order items.

+![screenshot with two picklists]

 ## Assigning a warehouse